OpenStackOnRaPi/ostackinstall/README.md

 5. Notes
    * other PoE HATs for Raspberry Pi 4 and other PoE switches should work, too
    * for education purposes, we use setups with at least 3 RaPis and a managed switch (802.1Q) to demonstrate how VLAN-based provider networks can be used in OpenStack; this is impossible to show using AIO (all-in-one) OpenStack setups
-   * other details that may be relevant are explained in the description below
+   * other details that may be relevant are explained in the description that follows
+   * trials with Raspberry Pi 5 are planned for the near future